cybertec-postgresql/cybertec_migrator/README.md

 ## Getting Help

+If you have a questions maybe you want to check the [Migrator FAQ](docs/faq.md).
+If you can't find the answer there you may have more luck in one of the [existing questions](https://github.com/cybertec-postgresql/cybertec_migrator/issues?q=label%3Aquestion+).

 Raising an [issue](https://github.com/cybertec-postgresql/cybertec_migrator/issues/new/choose) is encouraged.
 We have templates to report bugs, requesting a new feature or for general questions.

+Customers of the paid Migrator license may use the [Migrator Service Desk](https://cybertec.atlassian.net/servicedesk/customer/portal/3/group/-1).

 ## Contact